Why Am I Not Feeling Well?

 Possible underlying causes

-Symptoms such as weight changes, low libido, menstrual irregularities, and temperature intolerance may be related to hormonal and metabolic imbalances, including:
+Symptoms such as weight changes, low libido, menstrual irregularities, and sensitivity to heat or cold are often linked to disturbances in hormonal and metabolic regulation.
+These may include:

 Suggested test categories